Disease informatics

 Disease Informatics (also called Infectious Disease informatics) addresses some major challenges to global public health, demanding solid medical interference, but also credible data centric strategies ^{[1]}.
 With rapid advancement of genetic technology tools that analyze the DNA and RNA of pathogens to identify, track, and characterize them, alongside artificial intelligence and the field of Infectious Disease Informatics (IDI) has emerged as area of expertise.

 Considering infectious diseases contribute to millions of deaths every year, the ability to identify and understand disease diffusion is crucial for society to apply control and prevention measures.
 The knowledge gained by researchers in the field of disease informatics can be used to aid policymakers' decisions on issues such as spreading public awareness, updating the training of health professionals, and buying vaccines.

 Aside from aiding in policymakers' decisions, the goals of disease informatics also include increased identification of biomarkers for transmissibility, improved vaccine design, and a deeper understanding of host-pathogen interactions, and the optimization of antimicrobial development.

 In parallel, recent insights of the COVID-19 pandemic emphasize some essential of involvement of data science for epidemic forecasting, risk modeling, and policy support.
-Acknowledging how infectious disease plays a role in numerous amounts of deaths each year, the need to recognize the disease transmission is pivotal for prevention and societal safeguard.
+Acknowledging how infectious disease plays a role in numerous deaths each year, the need to recognize the disease transmission is pivotal for prevention and societal safeguard.
 Together, these approaches mark a paradigm shift; where managing infectious diseases no longer relies solely on biological knowledge, but equally on computational insights and collaborative information systems.